CavanP11/CPM/README.md

 ## Brainstorm
 This is my brainstorm, I will update into a proper ReadMe when I can be arsed
 - No UI yet I want UI like ProtonPass // Nav panel on left // Main dashboard on load // buttons direct to sections?
-- Want options for which algorithms to use // Quantum?
+- Want options for which algorithms to use // Quantum? // All pass have diff salts?
 - Generate passwords // Select length // Select if to use special chars?
 - Have small CPM logo // Tested this in Python UI and I fucked up and stopped
 - Password searching